Aeurias/NadeshikoSlimeVR/README.md

 - [ ] 2x 1206 100K resistor and 2x SS34 diodes soldered in the correct orientation on the PCB.
 - [ ] Solder a unprotected TP4056 charger flush to the PCB.
 - [ ] Solder on a SK12D07VG slide switch.
-- [ ] Solder the BMI-270 IMU module to the PCB.
+- [ ] Solder the IMU module to the PCB.
-- [ ] Solder the ESP32-C3 SuperMini module flush to the PCB.
+- [ ] Solder the ESP32-C3 Supermini module flush to the PCB.
 - [ ] Connect or solder on the LiPo battery with the power switch in the OFF position in correct polarity.

 Flashing: